Rights and obligations

 Work environment

-The university is your workplace, so it is important that you have a good working environment.
-The study areas, for example, should be ergonomically, it should be possible for you to bring your own food, there should be suitable equipment and well adapted rest areas.
+The university is your workplace, so it is important that you have a good work environment.
+For example, there must be ergonomically well-designed study areas, there must be the opportunity for you to eat food you bring with you, there must be enough suitable equipment, and there must also be well-adapted break rooms.

-Remember that you are an important part of the work environment.
-Show consideration for your fellow students and teachers and their working environment.
+Keep in mind that you are an important part of the work environment.
+Therefore, show consideration for your fellow students and teaching staff and their work environment.

 Course evaluation

-At the end of each course, you and your fellow students should do a course evaluation.
-The results of the evaluations, accompanied by teachers' reflections will be compiled into a course evaluation.
-You will get information about the results of the evaluation, and when a new course starts you can find out what the students who read the course before you thought.
-You should also get to know what changes have been made in the course and why.
+At the end of each course, you and your classmates must fill out a course evaluation.
+The results of the evaluations, together with the teachers' reflections, will be compiled into a course evaluation.
+You should be informed of the results of the evaluation, and when a new course starts, you should be told what the students who took the course last thought.
+You should also be told what changes have been made to the course and why.
+If you do not receive information about previous evaluations, you should ask for it.

 Student insurance